bencorrado/bluez-bencorrado/docs/reference/enablement/supported-kernels.md

 ---
 title: "Linux kernel supported versions"
-table_of_contents: True
+table_of_contents: False
 ---

 # Linux kernel supported versions

-The Ubuntu Core officially supports Linux kernel version 4.4 therefore any new IoT device that is Ubuntu Core base should pick it.
+The Ubuntu Core officially supports Linux kernel version 4.4 therefore any new IoT device that is Ubuntu Core base should pick it if possible.
 Moreover this is a long term supported kernel by the Linux kernel community.

-Also, you could go back in time and use an older version of Linux kernel.
+Also, you could use an older version of Linux kernel.
 Keep in mind however that some features might not be available.
 For example you need at least Linux kernel v3.13 to have the Bluetooth Low Energy functioning.

 Using an older kernel yet having a good interoperability will most probably require you to backport the Bluetooth part of the kernel from the newer release.